JoelSjogren/translations/recoltes-et-semailles/README.md

 Imagine having a translated copy!

 Update: A version with fewer typographical errors and fewer omissions of footnotes can be found [here](https://www.quarante-deux.org/archives/klein/prefaces/Romans_1965-1969/Recoltes_et_semailles.pdf).

+In the interest of a slightest sincerity, it should be added that Grothendieck might not have wanted anyone to translate this book.
+In fact, he wanted the publication of all of his works to be stopped.
+See [here](https://sbseminar.wordpress.com/2010/02/09/grothendiecks-letter/) and, for an alternative translation of his letter, [here](https://sbseminar.wordpress.com/2010/02/09/grothendiecks-letter/#comment-7760).
+Also see the comment section [here](https://golem.ph.utexas.edu/category/2010/02/grothendieck_said_stop.html) for some views from the mathematical community.
+If you think there is a way for me to better respect his demand while still pressing on with the translation in public, let me know.